JoaoVitor19/java-training/README.md

-This is a Java repository I created to learn and practice Java, building a RESTful API with Spring Boot.
+I created this repository for learn and practice Java, building a RESTful API with Spring Boot.
 The project includes testing and serves as a playground for experimentation and improvement of Java programming skills.